abetusk/dev/projects/laser-spike/laser-spike.md

 Once the headers have been attached, create two 6 wire cables, one about 20cm in length and the other about 75cm.
-I used an oriented, locking JST 2.5mm 6 pin connector Make sure the ordering matches from the breakout of the Arduino Nano cable on the breakout board as well as the header output from the PCA9685 module.
+I used an oriented, locking JST 2.5mm 6 pin connector.
+Make sure the wire ordering from the breakout of the Arduino Nano cable onto the PCA9685 module lines up correctly.
-If for some reason the orientation was reversed, when creating the cable, the cable ordering can be reversed to accommodate.
+If for some reason the orientation was reversed or jumbled, re-order the cable wiring to accomodate.

 I like to use a cable shroud for long cables to keep them from tangling.
 I also try and use different colored cables to differentiate what their function is and